 In the case at bar, the trial court failed to make the foregoing factual findings, and therefore the Florida Court of Appeal reversed the decision of the trial court and remanded the case back to the lower court with instructions to make these findings.

-To learn how courts divide property and assets in Florida, contact a divorce attorney at Matthew Lane & Associates, P.A. at (561) 363-3400.
+To learn how courts divide property and assets in Florida, contact a Palm Beach Gardens divorce attorney at the Lane Law Firm, P.A. at (561) 363-3400.